 - Depreciation @ 3 year

-The true costs of air and water thawing are often not considered by the processor and thawing can be very costly.
+The true costs of air and water thawing are not often taken into consideration by the processor.
+Thawing can be very costly.
 Thawing should be considered only when a total elimination of ice crystals is required.
 Microwave tempering should be used in conjunction with many processes, particularly those that involve slicing, grinding and dicing.
 Precise temperature control to +/-1°C and temperatures from -18°C to -3°C can be achieved in 3 minutes or less.
-Microwave tempering is no more expensive than air or water thawing when actual costs are compared, in fact it is often less expensive when full cost accounting is properly employed.
+Microwave tempering is no more expensive than air or water thawing when comparing actual costs.
+In fact, it is often less expensive when full cost accounting is properly employed.